joe-the-ark/ark/README.md

 https://youtu.be/O--N9XMrRcw
 * Digitec Galaxus Intervew zu heiligen Kühen [Interview bei Digitec Galaxus](https://www.personal-schweiz.ch/experten-interviews/article/innovation-bei-digitec-galaxus-gibt-es-keine-heiligen-kuehe/)
 * Angebotsskizze für den Einsatz der Arche in Unternehmen [Short flyer about the game](https://www.ywesee.com/uploads/Arks/Arks_The_Game.pdf)

+## Troubleshooting for the installation:
+Installing Meta Framework:
+* If you see the message "No module named ’setuptools": # sudo apt-get install python3-setuptools
+* If you see the message that „no suitable gcc“ available: # apt-get install build-essential
+* If you see the message that headerfiles .h are missing: # apt-get apt-get install python3-dev

+Installing Django:
+* If there is no PIP: # apt-get install python3-pip

+Possible further requirements:
+* If gettext is missing: # apt-get install gettext

+If you run the server on a different IP adress and port than localhost, you want to edit ark/backend/backend/settings.py and settings_prod.py:
+DEBUG = TRUE
+ALLOWED_HOSTS = [‚XXX.XXX.XXX.XXX‘]   	with XXX… being your IP address.

+If you want the server to listen to a different IP address, start it like this: python3 manage.py runserver XXX.XXX.XXX.XXX:PORT